 Do the following statements agree with the information given in Reading Passage 3?

 In boxes 33 - 37 on your answer sheet write.

-NOT GIVEN, if the information is not given in the passage
+TRUE, if the statement is true FALSE, if the statement is false NOT GIVEN, if the information is not given in the passage

-33. The spider discharges an oil to avoid sticking on its own web.

-34. The spider use only non-sticky strands when moving on the web.

-35. Bridgeline silk belongs to non-sticky strands.

-36. BioSteel is a biotechnological name for spiders' dragline silk.

-37. According to the writer, the silk Spider-Man used in the movie is less strong than the real dragline silk.
+- 33. The spider discharges an oil to avoid sticking on its own web. - 34.
+The spider use only non-sticky strands when moving on the web. - 35.
+Bridgeline silk belongs to non-sticky strands. - 36.
+BioSteel is a biotechnological name for spiders' dragline silk. - 37.
+According to the writer, the silk Spider-Man used in the movie is less strong than the real dragline silk.